Signed in as:

 The ultimate goal is to create a natural area that includes:

-The first stage is the creation of a Monarch Butterfly Waystation.
+The first stage is the creation of a Monarch Butterfly Waystation, which was completed on April 22, 2018.
 Monarch butterflies travel through Hays County in the spring and fall and need milkweed and nectar plants to support them while they are in the area.
 The Native Plant Society of Texas (NPSOT) provides grant funding for projects that create and maintain gardens that support the Monarch migration.
 We received a $400 grant to purchase native milkweed and nectar plants for the waystation.
-Labor and other materials needed to establish the waystation will be obtained through donations and organizations that provide volunteers such as Texas Master Naturalists, Master Gardeners, the DHCS, and members of the community.
-We will have a Master Naturalist or Master Gardener on site for every workday.
-All of the Master Naturalists who live in Driftwood have agreed to participate in the project and other MNs from Dripping Springs, Wimberley, San Marcos and Austin have agreed to participate as well.
+Labor and other materials needed to establish the waystation were obtained through donations and organizations that provide volunteers such as Texas Master Naturalists, Master Gardeners, the DHCS, and members of the community.
+We had a Master Naturalist or Master Gardener on site for every workday.
+All of the Master Naturalists who live in Driftwood agreed to participate in the project and other MNs from Dripping Springs, Wimberley, San Marcos and Austin have participated as well.
 They bring a wealth of knowledge and expertise in managing land for the conservation and maintenance of native plants, grasses, and trees, trail creation and maintenance, rainwater collection, wildlife, and night sky preservation.

 Marking out, mowing , and mulching a walking trail.
 Committee Chair Venita Fuller has arranged to have PEC deliver mulch from their roadway tree clearing projects, and DHCS member Jeff Smith mowed and spread the mulch.